p-zalejko/consumer-driver-contact-with-pact/slides.md

 ![title](assets/gif/minions.gif)

 Note:
-* they've got what they need
+* A-team: they've got what they need

 ---

 ![title](assets/img/great_success.jpg)

 Note:
-* great success!
+* C-team: delivered, great success!

 ---

 ![title](assets/img/areyoufucking.jpg)

 Note:
-* apart from the team that maintains a legacy system
+* apart from the B-team that maintains a legacy system
 * and they need a String there...

 ---